📚

 https://firebasestorage.googleapis.com/v0/b/fiveable-92889.appspot.com/o/images%2F-2JOPihnxn6CZ.png?alt=media&token=30bf3538-196c-466a-933d-18c06867ac92

-Notice that the second to last chord, the VII chord, is considered Major when built from the natural minor scale.
+Note that the second to last chord, the VII chord, is considered Major when built from the natural minor scale.
 When the scale is a harmonic minor or melodic minor scale, the F natural becomes an F# (hence, why the Dominant takes an F# in the triad).
-This will also make the VII chord turn into a diminished chord.
+This will also makes the VII chord turn into a diminished chord.
 For this reason, the seventh chord in minor can be both Major or diminished, based on which type of minor the composer uses.

 https://firebasestorage.googleapis.com/v0/b/fiveable-92889.appspot.com/o/images%2F-oYwhlVKZhJxI.png?alt=media&token=681c79fd-ea8a-4567-b1c4-f80c1aaecff0